Equal Exchange: Fairly Traded Gourmet Coffee, Tea & Chocolate

 Ashley: How might someone get involved with CFNE?

-LJ: They can visit the CFNE website and check us out.
+LJ: They can visit the CFNE website and check them out.
 But it could be much simpler than that.
 You can shop at your local co-ops, buy co-op products, just simply vote with your dollars.
 An even bigger commitment could be investing in CFNE, as well.

 Ashley: Anything else you'd like to share with us?